LawrencedotLiang/lawrencedotliang.github.io/index.md

 title: "Blog"
 ---

-Hello, this is Lawrence, a Master student studying electrical engineering at the University of Queensland, I finished my Bachelor degree in University of New South Wales.<br>
+Hello, this is Lawrence, a Master student studying electrical engineering at the University of Queensland <br>
-Here will post the work I have done before and also, show some work I'm doing right now.<br>
 Hope you guys enjoy it~<br>